Looking for kid-friendly things to do in Hawaii that don’t cost a dime? Keep scrolling to find out some of the best waterfalls in Hawaii for families!

 You first come across Kahuna Falls and then Akaka falls not far away.
 The hike is moderate and the falls are accessible.
 Akaka falls is 422-feet tall and really easy to visit with kids.

 It should take you less than an hour to reach the bottom of the falls, passing through lush vegetation, bamboo forests, and beautiful natural scenery.
+You can read my full guide to hiking Akaka Falls with kids HERE.

 If you’d like to take pictures at Akaka Falls, consider booking this tour, where you’ll learn about the best photos spots here and at a botanical garden.